 - Years 2 and 3: £192 / $245 each year for unlimited user access (35% of initial purchase price)

 - Thereafter renewal for unlimited user access would be £75 / $100 each year

 1. Subject Collections

-Our annual eBook subject collections are sold as subscriptions.
-Libraries sign a three-year agreement with an annual opt-out clause and cancellation payment of 10% of the value of the cancelled year/s.
+To acquire a regular subject collection by subscription, libraries sign a three-year agreement with an annual opt-out clause and cancellation payment of 10% of the value of the cancelled year/s.
 To help libraries budget, package prices for years two and three are based on the total price of all of the new titles included in the year’s annual subject package minus the package discount or on the cost of the initial year’s package price, whichever is less.
 Annual collections comprise all new books published or scheduled for publication during a calendar year.
 A year’s final list of new books may vary from the line-up originally announced (as when a book fails to be published in a calendar year) so libraries receive a credit note (if mid-cycle) or refund (if at the end of an Agreement) for any differences/shortfalls at the end of each year.
 No new books not originally included will be provided or invoiced retrospectively.
 New annual lists are announced between October and December each year for the following year and are supplied from April onwards upon publication.
 Subscriptions run on a calendar year basis.

 Package subscriptions include unlimited simultaneous use, perpetual access and include textbooks.
 MARC records are provided.
 Discounts of as much as 25% are available as well as tiered pricing for smaller institutions.

 Instead of the fixed subject packages, libraries can create their own collection each year by choosing a minimum of 20 titles from any subject area combination or combination of subject areas.

 Libraries that purchase a current subject collection gain perpetual access to purchased content (i.e. the current year package) and may also opt for one of these routes to obtaining backlist access.